kehantan/labbook/docs/protein/sds_page.rst

 #.
 Prepare APS before preparing gel.

-    * APS can be prepared earlier and store in -20, but I like to prepare APS fresh.
+    * APS can be prepared earlier and store in -20, but it is best to prepare APS fresh before use.

 #.
 Prepare 2 small beaker for resolving gel and stacking gel.
 #.
 Prepare the resolving and stacking gel solution according to the table, but leave out APS and TEMED.